akoshterek/ocpp-charger/README.md

 ### Options

-See the source file src/main/scala/com/thenewmotion/chargenetwork/ocpp/charger/ChargerApp.scala for the different options.
+See the source file src/main/scala/com/thenewmotion/chargenetwork/ocpp/charger/ChargerConfig.scala for the different options or run `sbt run --help`.

 Options can be passed using the a `-Dexec.args="..."` option to Maven, like this: